davecheney/gophercon2018-performance-tuning-workshop/8-conclusion/1-conclusion.md

 > If a program is too slow, it must have a loop -- Ken Thompson

-When the number of elemen
+Most programs perform well with small amounts of data.

+I'm a big fan of metrics, rather than testing with

-Limit the communication and points of co-ordination between the parts of your program to ride Ahmdawls law
+Limit the communication and points of co-ordination between the parts of your program to ride Ahmdawls law.

-Performance rule of thumb:
+## Performance rule of thumb:

 Network/disk io >> allocations >> function calls